I suffer from a serious case of Italian bathtub desire when I see these bathing beauties.

-Perhaps even more spectacular are two tubs from Agape, an Italian bathroom fixture purveyor that’s a darling of high-end architects for a willingness to customize and the use of interesting materials.
+Perhaps even more spectacular are two tubs from Agape, an Italian bathroom fixture purveyor that’s a darling of high-end architects for a willingness to customize and for the use of interesting materials.
 The rectangular Cartesio comes with storage shelves in one panel.
 Made of cristalplant, a nonporous, recyclable and restorable solid surface (I like to learn something new while I drool), it stands free or fits in corners or niches.
 Faucets can be mounted on the tub deck, the wall or floor.

 Bathing in Agape’s enamel and stainless steel ufo must be like slipping into a mixing bowl made for Gulliver.
 An enamel shelf provides a lounging surface on one side.
 The tub exterior has a black enamel coating but another version features polished stainless steel outside – durable enough to survive a tornado, no doubt.